Forgiving $10,000 in student debt could cost the U.S. $300 billion

 College grads typically earn more than people with high school degrees — a boost that can amount to $1 million in additional income over the course of their careers compared with people without a bachelor's degree, one analysis found.

 At the same time, college grads have been weighed down by their loans, with more than 40 million Americans holding a combined $1.7 trillion in debt.
-Those loans have taken a toll on the economy as it forces many grads to delay major financial and life milestones, such as buying a home or starting a family.
+Those loans have taken a toll on the economy as they force many grads to delay major financial and life milestones, such as buying a home or starting a family.

 Some consumer advocates and grads have argued that $10,000 in loan forgiveness is insufficient, noting that the average amount of debt held by grads is about $38,000.